 Risk Assessment

-All work at height is required to be risk assessed in line with the company risk assessment procedure HS-OP-001 Hazzard Identification and Risk Assessment.
+All work at height is required to be risk assessed in line with the company risk assessment procedure xx-OP-001 Hazzard Identification and Risk Assessment.
 The hierarchy for managing and selecting equipment for work at height should be used to assist in determining the controls required to ensure work at height is conducted safely.
 The following flowchart should be used to determine which control measures to employ in order to carry out a work at height activity safely.

 Equipment